tannguyen04/generated_content/README.md

     As a Drupal developer
-    I want to control what is put into generated content So that I could have control over what is being generated
+    I want to control what is put into generated content So that I have control over what is being generated

     As a Drupal developer
-    I want to have a list of pre-generated pages with URLs So that I could use then for Visual Regression testing during site releases
+    I want to have a list of pre-generated pages with URLs So that I can use them for Visual Regression testing during site releases

 ## Installation